trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 Notice Oct 14, 2022: This demo dataset that may be published in November, 2022 does still not exist as it is a work in progress.
 If you have any questions please email ceierud@gsu.edu.

 GIFT is a handy and efficient tool that performs customizable group independent component analysis (GICA) on a study cohort.
 In this tutorial, we walk you through a typical GIFT analysis explaining the pipeline and its parts.
-We demonstrate how to use the pipeline on a cohort of 10 males and 10 females from an undisclosed study.
+We demonstrate how to use the pipeline on a cohort of 15 males and 15 females from an undisclosed study.

 ## Different Aspects In Data Processing

 This pipeline processes raw data to the end product, including preprocessing using fmriprep.
 GICA postprocessing is performed afterwards.
 This group ICA is guided by Neuromark, a brain atlas derived from a big cohort of fMRI scans, as described in [Du et al. 20201](https://www.sciencedirect.com/science/article/pii/S2213158220302126).
-At last comes the Dynamic Functional Connectivity step.
+Finally one may postprocess the ICA using MANCOVAN or Dynamic Functional Connectivity step.
 It calculates connectivity between different brain regions and highlights differences between two groups (healthy controls versus patients).

 ## Data Not For Research (Disclaimer)